-6. Fair value of financial instruments
+7. Fair value of financial instruments

-The Group's derivative financial instruments consist of forward foreign currency contracts which are primarily designated as cash flow hedges.
+The Group's derivative financial instruments consist of forward foreign currency contracts which are primarily designated as cash flow hedges and the conversion liability component of the new convertible bonds due 2023.
 The Group has no financial instruments with fair values that are determined by reference to significant unobservable inputs i.e. those that would be classified as level 3 in the fair value hierarchy, nor have there been any transfers of assets or liabilities between levels of the fair value hierarchy.
 There are no non-recurring fair value measurements.